AymenRaji/trade_pipeline/README.md

 ---

-# 📊 DLT Pipeline for Alpaca
+# 📊 DLT for Alpaca

 This`dlt_pipeline` that retrieves **daily stock statistics** and **daily share news** from the **Alpaca API** using **OAuth2 authentication**.